oracle-samples/oci-data-science-ai-samples/ai-quick-actions/multimodel-deployment-tips.md

 `--container_image_uri [str]`

 The URI of the inference container associated with the model being registered.
-In case of MultiModel, the value is vLLM container URI.
+In case of MultiModel, the value is vLLM container URI. <br>
+Example: `dsmc://odsc-vllm-serving:0.6.4.post1.2` or `dsmc://odsc-vllm-serving:0.8.1.2`

 ### Optional Parameters